 I bet you think I’m about to get deep, but you’re wrong.
 Why does anyone decide to have sex with a person?
 They’re attracted to them.
 It’s as simple as that.
 I don’t discriminate.
 I like men.
 Their color, race, or heritage is not important.
 Does that surprise you?
 It has nothing to do with … Continue reading

 For filmmaker Carolyn Battle-Cochrane, “Biracial, Not Black, Damn it” is not just a film series title, but a way of life.
 Battle-Cochrane spent most of her life trying to hide her biracial identity, which was the source of more than a few school yard brawls in her youth, and the past decade learning to understand … Continue reading

-PART TWO Katie Burrell with her son: Most of you are guessing that Katie’s ethnic background is Black and White.
+PART TWO Katie Burrell with her son: Estimated reading time: 4 minutes, 35 seconds.
+Contains 919 words Most of you are guessing that Katie’s ethnic background is Black and White.
 Keep on guessing.
 The truth will be revealed in the third and final installment of this series along with an exclusive interview with Katie.
 As … Continue reading

 Estimated reading time: 5 minutes, 7 seconds.
 Contains 1024 words This is a three part series about colorism.
 PART ONE Take a look at my friend, Katie Burrell: Is Katie Black?
 Is Katie White?
+Is she both?
 Katie’s ethnic background will be revealed at a later date, but carefully look at her face, study her … Continue reading

 Free Minority Handwriting Analysis Dangerous and HP talk to consumer education writer from Suite 101 Marie Dubuque who tells us how to get free stuff in this crazy economy, Frederick Gooding from The Minority Reporter talks to us about race and movies, and our handwriting is analyzed by Treyce d’Gabriel.
 The Dangerous Item of the … Continue reading